vulkomilev/oumi/docs/resources/models/models.md

 tokenizer = build_tokenizer(model_params)
 ```

-The {py:func}`oumi.builders.build_model` and {py:func}`oumi.builders.build_tokenizer` functions provide a unified interface for model creation.
-Configure your model using {py:class}`oumi.core.configs.ModelParams`.

-### Supported Models

-The framework includes optimized implementations of popular models.
-See our {doc}`/resources/recipes` for detailed configuration examples and best practices.

 ### Custom Models

-You can easily create custom models by extending our base classes.
-See the {doc}`/resources/models/custom_models` guide for details:
+You can also easily create custom models by extending our base classes:

 ```python
 from oumi.core.models import BaseModel